hansibalen/crypto-web-scraper/README.md

     app.set("json spaces", 2);
 ```

-As you can, a much better data output.
+As you can see, a much better data output.

 ![Final output](https://i.ibb.co/whMJFJ7/img2.png)